Mario & Luigi: Brothership Review

 Combat in Brothership should, for the most part, feel familiar to those who have played other Mario & Luigi titles, or Mario RPGs in general (such as the recent Switch ports of Super Mario RPG or The Thousand-Year Door.)
 Mario and Luigi are your only two battle characters, and while combat is turn-based, the player will need to make certain button inputs for every attack in order for them to be most effective.
 Most of these inputs are relatively simple, although the combined Bros.
 Attack will require more complex coordination and timing.
 This is the sixth entry in the Mario & Luigi series, and the basic fundamentals to combat have become conventional to the franchise.

 However, Brothership's emblematic mechanic — new to the series — is the Battle Plug system.
 While these plugs may at first seem to work similarly to badges like in Paper Mario, adding a variety of effects to your abilities, the implementation is considerably different.
 Battle Plugs are genuinely novel and add a dynamic element to combat, becoming quite varied and versatile by the end game.
 Setting a plug gives both Mario & Luigi some specified bonus to augment their battle capabilities.
 Sometimes it's additional damage after landing an attack with proper timing, or sometimes a plug can cause enemies to become dizzy, or add a splash damage modifier to attacks.
-There are also auxiliary plugs that improve the functionality of adjacent, plugs despite being useless plugs in isolation.
-Plug effects can also combine in useful ways, stacking their effects in clever ways that might give you the upper hand in battle.
+There are also auxiliary plugs that improve the functionality of adjacent plugs, despite being useless plugs in isolation.
+Plug effects can also combine, cleverly stacking their effects in useful ways that might give you the upper hand in battle.

 The main things to know about plugs are that 1.) they can be set any time, even during battle, and 2.) they have a limited number of uses and must be recharged, which takes a set number of turns.
 Unlike badges in similar games, which you mostly prepare ahead of time, set, and forget, plugs instead will be constantly shuffling in and out of your loadout.
 The functionality starts a bit restricted and limited, but it comes into form as you make your way further and further into Brothership.